 1. Late/Slow/No Updates

 Android is an open source project which allows companies to create their own version of Android.
 A lot of third party companies use the base of Android to build an operating system which they feel would give the best user experience to their customers.
 Few popular Android skins would be MIUI by Xaiomi, Touch wiz and now One UI by Samsung, EMUI by Honor/Huawei, Oxygen OS by OnePlus and a lot more by other companies.
 These companies have to tweak their OS after every update to match their skin.
-This causes a lot of problem and delays the release date of the new Android Version for their devices.
+This causes a lot of problems and delays the release date of the new Android Version for their devices.

 A lot of flagship smartphones from Samsung, OnePlus receive updates to a newer version of Android almost 6/7 months down the line.
 Whereas the mid-range smartphones take over a year to get the newer version.
 Also, a lot of smartphones never see the sight of new updates for more than a year.
 This seems very wrong when compared to over 4 years of updates provided by Apple.
-I’m blessed to be able to use the latest smartphone all the times else this would really make me hate Android.
+I’m blessed to be able to use the latest smartphone all the time.
+Otherwise this would really make me hate Android.

 2. Lack of features